VoltLang/Website/doc/tvpl/c3-steps.md

 	2

 Numbers on their own aren't that useful.
-Volt can do addition as above.
-Subtraction:
+Volt can also do subtraction:

 	0 - 5  // output: -5